 Elections SSMU is the SSMU’s official electoral agency.
 Elections for SSMU Executives and Senators occur each year in early March.
-Elections SSMU also conducts elections for some faculty associations and SSMU’s First Year Council.
-These staff are overseen by the General Manager, as opposed to the Executives, to avoid conflicts of interest.
+Elections SSMU also conducts elections for certain faculty associations and SSMU’s First Year Council.
+These staff are overseen by the Governance Manager as opposed to the Executives, to avoid conflicts of interest.
 For more information, visit the Elections SSMU site.

 Student-initiated referenda do not require the participation of Council at all.
 Any student may collect 500 signatures in order to have a referendum question placed on the ballot.
 Provided that all of the rules are properly followed, the question will be placed on the ballot at the next referendum period.
 It is important to note, however, that student-initiated referenda may not alter the composition of the Society’s staff or any financial matters of the SSMU.